-The golden age of geek-friendly films will continue next year, with more flicks about superheroes, aliens and technology-gone-crazy set to hit the big screen -- and technophiles everywhere are offering their predictions for the best geek movies
+The golden age of geek-friendly films will continue next year, with more flicks about superheroes, aliens and technology-gone-crazy set to hit the big screen -- and technophiles everywhere are offering their predictions for the best geek movies to watch in 2011.

 According to a ridiculously unscientific poll of IT geeks and comic book lovers, the film debut of Marvel Comics fan favorite Captain America tops the list of next year’s most anticipated geek movies; followed closely by The Green Lantern; Thor; The Green Hornet; and the movie that already deserves an Oscar for most interesting juxtaposition in a film title, Cowboys and Aliens.